Some Thoughts About Thinking

 Thoughts are cognitive, active, and ongoing.
 They never stop and hardly ever slow down.
 In fact, thinking is the full-time work of your conscious mind.

 A conscious thought may be one you intentionally create or one that just seems to pop into your mind at random.
-The conscious mind can handle only one thought at a time and has no memory.
+The conscious mind can handle only one thought at a time and has no memory; both good things.

-It takes a conscious thought and decision to produce an action or a reaction—to say or do something; cause and effect; a cause (the thought) and an effect (the action or reaction; also known as your behavior.
+It takes a conscious thought and decision to produce an action or a reaction—to say or do something—cause and effect; a cause (the thought) and an effect (the action or reaction).

-Habits of thought and actions repeated frequently enough become ingrained as “attitudes” which take over and short-circuits your disciplined process of thinking and behaving and automatically fire off actions and reactions, both good and bad— without a conscious thought.
+Habits of thought and actions repeated frequently enough become ingrained as “attitudes” which take over and short-circuit your disciplined process of thinking and behaving by automatically firing off actions and reactions, both good and bad—without even a conscious thought.

 “Guard your heart, because everything you (say) and do (automatically) flows from it.” (adapted from Proverbs 4:23; emphasis added)